LacunaSoftware/PkiSdkSamples/MVC/README.md

 To run the samples, you will need a license.
 If you don't have one, request a trial license at [our website](http://www.lacunasoftware.com/en/home/contact).

-If you need test certificates for development or staging environments, [click here](https://github.com/LacunaSoftware/PkiSdkSamples#test-certificates).

 Running the project
 -------------------